thomaswre/playlist-analyzer/readme.txt

 Install notes

-1. Download Git repo and do npm -install
+1. Clone Git repo and do npm -install
-2. Change default-credentials.js to just credentials.js and fill in client id and secret from Spotify API
+2. Fill in client id and secret from Spotify API
 3. Change callbackURL in api.js to your own domain, set to localhost atm
 4. Clone and run my playlist-frontend repo to have Frontend + Backend